-All full-time students who are registered in 12 or more units per term (9 units per term for the Graduate Program in Visual and Critical Studies (VCS) students or 9 units per term for the MFA Program in Writing (MFAW) continuing students for the 2014-15 academic year) are considered full-time students and therefore required to have health insurance coverage.
+All full-time students who are registered in 12 or more units per term (9 units per term for all graduate students) are considered full-time students and therefore required to have health insurance coverage.

 The college has secured a group health insurance policy that provides coverage for up to 12 months each year.